 The Western Golf Association's championships rank among the oldest and most prestigious in the United States.
 We use our tournament legacy and reputation to further our charitable mission: the Evans Scholars Foundation, which awards college scholarships to caddies from modest means.
-For more fast facts on the Evans Scholars, view our 2013-14 At-A-Glance.
+For more fast facts on the Evans Scholars, view our 2014 Program Overview.

 - We conduct four of the nation's most prestigious golf championships

 - More than 300 championships held for professional and amateur golfers since our founding

 - 70 top PGA TOUR players compete in the BMW Championship, penultimate event in FedEx Cup Playoffs

 - 3,000 volunteers at our championships in 2013

 Our Evans Scholars